cweiske/jsonmapper/README.rst

 Note that it does not rely on any schema, only your class definitions.

 Type detection works by parsing ``@var`` docblock annotations of class properties, as well as type hints in setter methods.
+If docblock comments, or comments in general are discarded through some configuration setting like ``opcache.save_comments=0``, or any other similar configuration, an exception is thrown, blocking any further operation.

 You do not have to modify your model classes by adding JSON specific code;
 it works automatically by parsing already-existing docblocks.